Lease Renewal Agreement Template, Free Download 2026

 The original lease contains an automatic renewal clause that requires one party to send a notice of non-renewal by a specific date, and the landlord needs to send the renewal documents before the deadline passes.

-The tenant is requesting improvements, repairs, or concessions as a condition of renewal, and both parties need a written agreement documenting the negotiated terms and the landlord's commitments before the new term begins.
+The tenant is requesting improvements, repairs, or concessions as a condition of renewal, and both parties need a written lease extension agreement template documenting the negotiated terms and the landlord's commitments before the new term begins.

 What Should a Lease Renewal Agreement Include?